zutherb/AppStash/README.md

-    microservice/       --> all files of the microservice applications are located in this directory frontend/       --> all frontend applications are located in this directory catalog/    --> the frontend application that shows the product catalog and is used to create a cart is located in this directory checkout/   --> the frontend application that that is used to create an order is located in this directory service/        --> css files
+    microservice/       --> all files of the microservice applications are located in this directory frontend/       --> all frontend applications are located in this directory catalog/    --> an angularjs frontend application that shows the product catalog and is used to create a cart is located in this directory checkout/   --> the react frontend application that that is used to create an order is located in this directory service/        --> css files
     monolithic/         --> all files of the monolithic applications are located in this directory common/         --> css files